 Handling an inventory

 Most adventure games feature inventory puzzles: Things you pick up and combine with other things which are then used in the game.
-Classic adventure games made use of the inventory extensively!
+Classic adventure games made use of the inventory concept extensively!

 Escoria has features for handling inventory items as well, of course.
 Let’s embed them into our sample game.